I’m looking up at the sky. How many stars can I see in the night? Dozens? Hundreds? A thousand upon a thousand?

 And even after all that… it might be too late.
 Even if someone is able to survive the horrible beatings and assaults and violations… their lives are never the same.
 Their souls are damaged.
 Their hearts are wrecked.
 It’s as if they survived a mortar blast.
 Post-traumatic stress disorder without ever having to enlist.
 Familial conscription.

 I know these names.
 Lisa Steinberg.
 Xstacy Garcia.
 Kali Ann Poulton.
 Todd Preville, Jr. Tami Lynne Tinning and her brothers and sisters.
 David Smith and Alexander Smith.
 And now Kenneth White.
 And a family in Cairns, Australia.
 And more than a hundred schoolchildren in Pakistan.
 And now, nearly two dozen grade schoolers and a teacher in Uvalde, Texas.

 I know the names.
 I shouldn’t know the names.
 I shouldn’t know them for anything other than being children whose lives were cut short in madness.
 Families torn apart.
 Little white caskets at a hastily-arranged memorial service.

 There were nights, when I was a child, that I wondered if the angels saw the abuse I went through and asked God to intervene.
 Or maybe God was busy trying to intervene for someone whose was in more danger.
 I don’t know.
 I gave up on trying to figure out God’s motives.
 They make no sense to me.
 They never will.

 Last night, I did what many people around the Capital District did.
 We lit a candle in the window.
 We turned on a porch light and let it glow all evening.
-We will do it again all weekend, in memory of a young boy who never got a chance to experience another Christmas, or another day of kindergarten, or another sunrise or another snowfall or another birthday or another rainy day or another day.
+We will do it again all weekend, in memory of young boys an girls who never got a chance to experience another Christmas, or another day of kindergarten, or another sunrise or another snowfall or another birthday or another rainy day or another day.

 I don’t want another candlelight vigil.